Complaints procedure

 What we do next

-We aim to resolve complaints as soon as possible.
-We will usually acknowledge receipt of your complaint within two working days.
-We will then investigate your complaint within 14 days.
-It may be that during the investigation we need to contact you for further information.
+We aim to resolve complaints as promptly as possible.
+We will usually acknowledge receipt of your complaint within three working days.
+During the investigation, we may need to contact you for further information.

-When investigating a complaint, we will always look at what has happened and what we can learn from it.
+When investigating a complaint, we always consider what has happened and what we can learn from the experience.

-Where your complaint involves more than one organisation (e.g., social services) we will liaise with that organisation so that you receive one coordinated reply.
-We may need your consent to do this.
+If your complaint involves more than one organisation (e.g., social services), we will liaise with the other organisation to ensure you receive a coordinated response.
+We may require your consent to do this.

-Where your complaint has been initially sent to an incorrect organisation, we may seek your consent to forward this to the correct organisation to deal with.
+If your complaint was initially sent to the wrong organisation, we may seek your consent to forward it to the appropriate organisation for handling.

-When the investigation is complete you will receive a final response.
-The final response letter will include details of the result of your complaint and your right to refer the matter further to the Parliamentary and Health Service Ombudsman (shown below) if you remain dissatisfied with the response.
-You will normally be invited to meet with relevant members of the Practice Team to discuss the complaint should you find it helpful.
+Once the investigation is complete, you will receive a final response.
+The full and final response should be completed within six months.
+This letter will include the outcome of your complaint and information about your right to refer the matter to the Parliamentary and Health Service Ombudsman (details provided below) if you remain dissatisfied.
+You may also be invited to meet with relevant members of the Practice Team to discuss the complaint, should you find this helpful.

 Complaining on behalf of someone else

-Where the patient is incapable of providing consent due to illness, accident, or mental capacity, it may still be possible to deal with the complaint.
-Please provide the precise details of the circumstances that prevent this in your covering letter.
+If the patient is incapable of providing consent due to illness, accident, or lack of mental capacity, it may still be possible to proceed with the complaint.
+Please provide full details of the circumstances preventing the patient from consenting in your email.

-Please note that we are unable to discuss any issue relating to someone else without their express permission, which must be in writing, unless the circumstances above apply.
-You may also find that if you are complaining on behalf of a child who is capable of making their own complaint, we will expect that child to contact us themselves to lodge their complaint.
+Please note that we cannot discuss any matter relating to another individual without their express written permission, unless one of the exceptions outlined above applies.
+If you are complaining on behalf of a child who is capable of making their own complaint, we will expect the child to contact us directly.

-We may still need to correspond directly with the patient or may be able to deal directly with the third party.
-This depends on the wording of the authority provided.
+We may still need to correspond with the patient directly or, in some cases, may deal with the third party.
+This will depend on the wording of the authority provided.

 If you are dissatisfied with the outcome